xyflow/react-flow-docs/blog/2022-09-08-react-flow-v11-release.md

 ## ✨ New Features

-For this release, we focused on accessibility (nothing better for a v11 release than a11y!) and edges, with some other smaller changes and stability fixes along the way.
+For this release, we focused on accessibility (nothing better for a v11 release than a11y!) and edges, with some other smaller updates and stability fixes along the way.

 ### Accessibility